dotnet/designs/proposed/rate-limit.md

 endpoints.MapGet("/acquire", async context =>
 {
-    // Check limiter using `Acquire` that should complete immediately using var permitLease = limiter.Acquire();
+    // Check limiter using `Acquire` that should complete immediately using var lease = limiter.Acquire();
-    // PermitLease was successfully obtained, the using block ensures
+    // RateLimitLease was successfully obtained, the using block ensures
-    // that the permitLease is released upon processing completion. if (permitLease.IsAcquired)
+    // that the lease is released upon processing completion. if (lease.IsAcquired)
     {
         await context.Response.WriteAsync("Hello World!");
     }